hweidner/check-mk-goodies/README.md

 that at least one process is stalled through memory or I/O pressure, while "full" means that all processes are stalled.
 The CPU check has only "some" values, as it is impossible that all processes are stalled due to CPU pressure.
+(Newer kernel versions also report "full" values for CPU pressure, but the data is always zero.
+The check script hence filters them out.)

+Some later kernels also report IRQ pressure, e.g. from RHEL 9 and derivates.
+Note that on RHEL 9, PSI are switched off by default; to enable them, use the kernel cmdline parameter `psi=1`.

 See [Tracking pressure-stall information](https://lwn.net/Articles/759781/), [psi: pressure stall information for CPU, memory, and IO v2](https://lwn.net/Articles/759658/)